Combat magic is shaped by the one manifesting the power which means personality, history, and themes are all reflected in the energy's appearance.

 Linsan grinned at their triumph.

-He came back without his cocky grin.
-With a glare, he slammed through riffs of his own.
-More fireballs formed around him but they didn’t shoot forward.
+He came back without his cocky grin and blood dripping down the side of his face.
+With a glare, his hands raced along the strings, sending off riffs faster than she could.
+More fireballs formed around him but they didn't shoot forward.

 Linsan worried as she tried to catch his song.
 It sounded familiar, but the instrument and the wind made it difficult to identify.
 She focused on her song and used it to form protective energies in front of them.